zaynabhammoud/TripleSec/README.md

 categories.
 These three categories represent the risk of the patient progressing to Alzheimer's disease, dependent on the given biomarker values.
 The three catergories, high risk, indiscriminate risk and low risk are defined by cutoff values of the biomarkers.
-These cutoff values are caluclated dependent on user defined risk-threshold and ratio of patients.
+These cutoff values are calculated dependent on user defined risk-threshold and ratio of patients.

 ![alt text](https://github.com/zaynabhammoud/TripleSec/blob/KAP/img/principle.png "principle")